Charlene's Personal Portfolio

 Visual Identity

-The logo and poster I designed for this assignment explores the concept of authenticity and spontaneity while making new connections, and it is depicted through the two main symbols of a bird and a book.
-The logo depicts a mockingbird made of two parts: wings, which are formed by a book with covers and layered pages inside, and the body, which is represented by a cursive “s.”
-The top of the “s” represents the bird’s head, the curve in the letter mimics the bird’s body and stomach, and the hanging tail, cut with a triangle, indicates both the bird’s feathered tail and a book mark.
+The design revolves around the themes of authenticity and spontaneity and is represented through two key symbols: a bird and a book.
+The logo features a mockingbird composed of two elements: the wings, formed by a book with layered pages, and the body, represented by a cursive “s.”
+The top of the “s” forms the bird’s head while the curves mimic the body and stomach, and the tail symbolizes both a feathered tail and a bookmark.
+All components work together to express the concept of knowledge, freedom, and expression.

 I decided to capture the personality of my client as someone spontaneous, impulsive, and authentic, through a bird because I felt that their energetic movements, curiosity, and enthusiasm parallelled nicely with my client and the concept of forming new beginnings and connections.
 Considering her passion for reading, the reason why I chose a mockingbird was due to my client’s interest in the Hunger Games as their story also dives into the symbolism of mockingbirds.